dagz55/trigo-lite/README.md

   - Dynamic, glassmorphic landing page with an animated background.
   - Central triangular TriGo logo (auto-rickshaw SVG) that flips and has an electric aura effect on hover, linking to `https://trigo.live`.
   - Role selection cards (Passenger, Trider, Dispatcher, Admin) with unique icons and color themes, linking to respective demo/dashboard pages.
+  - **Payment Method Selection:** Added a section to select a preferred payment method directly on the landing page with autosave functionality.
 - **Dispatch Dashboard (`/dispatcher`):**
   - Live map visualization of triders and ride requests using Mapbox.
   - TODA (Tricycle Operators and Drivers' Association) zone boundaries displayed on the map.